yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Customizing.rst

 GPIO 5 is next to the RA10 Text label
 GPIO 4 is located near the RA13 Text label (near to the Power LED)

+---- /!\ '''Edit conflict - other version:''' ----
+For Version 2.2 hardware:
+GPIO 3 can be found on Pin 3 of RP4 (near the BCM switch IC), just left of it you can find GPIO 5 is next to the RA10 Text label
+GPIO 4 is located near the RA13 Text label (near to the Power LED)

+---- /!\ '''Edit conflict - your version:''' ----

+---- /!\ '''End of edit conflict''' ----
       Proceed by soldering a wire to each of the 6 solder points.
 Pay special attention not to short circuit the pins of RP3 - even though these solder points were chosen because they provide the most spacious access point to the GPIO lines needed, it's still pretty tight quarters, so watch out!
    2. By now the wires should be attached nicely inside the router, so that we may continue to connect them to the SD card (reader).
 This picture shows the SD card reader.
 It is pretty easy to solder on that one.
    3. Mount the card reader somewhere inside your router.
 We chose the right hand side of the top cover, using double sided duct tape to make it stick and drilled a small slot to allow cards to be inserted and removed with the cover closed.
 See the picture links at the top of the page to see what this looks like and check this picture of the actual hole.